Find a Provider

 - You will get a letter from Texas Health Steps telling you when it’s time for a checkup.
 Call your/your child’s doctor to set up the checkup.

 - Set up the checkup at a time that works best for your family.

 How do I make my child’s appointment for a Texas Health Steps medical checkup?

 You can set up a checkup with your child’s doctor.
 You can also set up a checkup with any Parkland Community Health Plan provider that gives Texas Health Steps checkups.
 Need help?
 You can call Parkland Community Health Plan, Monday to Friday, 8 am to 5 pm at 1‐888‐672‐2277.

 You do not need a referral to get Texas Health Steps medical or dental services.

-Our health plan covers health for our members as a whole person including help for mental health problems like depression or substance abuse.
-We have a Behavioral Health program for you with Beacon Health Options that you can access on your own without a referral.
-Contact Beacon Health Options at
+Our health plan covers health for our members as a whole person, including help for mental health problems like depression or substance abuse.
+We have a Behavioral Health program for you with Carelon Behavioral Health that you can access on your own without a referral.
+Contact Carelon Behavioral Health at

 CHIP Perinate Newborn: 1-888-814-2352

 Includes mental health & substance abuse; English/Spanish interpreter services available 24 hours/day, 7 days/week.